Is Explicit Content Filter On Discord Really Helpful For Kids?

-With Discord explicit content filter, the app does get a little bit safer for these teens who are new to the outside world.
+With Discord's explicit content filter, the app gets a little safer for these teens who are new to the outside world.
 More than helping kids, it helps parents have a better night's sleep.

-Certain positive features introduced by Discord over the years has made it safer for kids to use Discord.
-Preventing servers from sending you a friend request and message, receiving a pop up when you try to open a link from a stranger, and the compulsion of having an invitation code to become a part of group are all steps towards safety.
+Certain positive features introduced by Discord over the years have made it safer for kids to use Discord.
+Preventing servers from sending you a friend request and message, receiving a pop-up when you try to open a link from a stranger, and the compulsion of having an invitation code to become a part of a group are all steps towards safety.

 Since the registration is free, anybody can get an account.
-Also, even after having found guilty of an offence, there are no serious repercussions.
-Harassment, sexting, and sextortion are a normal thing when it comes to Discord.
+Also, even after having been found guilty of an offense, there are no serious repercussions.
+Harassment, sexting, and sextortion are normal things when it comes to Discord.

-Every parent want their kids to be always safe and secure.
-In this internet driven world, it has become a little more difficult to keep a track on the activities of your children and it worsens if both parents are working.
-At times, kids forget to abide by the rules set down by parents thinking of them as just locks on their freedom.
+Every parent wants their kids to be always safe and secure.
+In this internet-driven world, it has become a little more difficult to keep track of your children's activities, and it worsens if both parents are working.
+At times, kids forget to abide by parents' rules, thinking of them as just locks on their freedom.
 What kids fail to realize is that parents take steps for certain reasons.

-One of the recent concerns parents are facing these days is what their child engages with on the internet.
+One of the recent concerns parents faces these days is what their child engages with on the internet.
 Discord is an app that is turning the face of gaming and interacting around.

-While you might trust your kids a lot, it can never hurt to be a little more cautious when it comes to dealing with the flaws of internet.
+While you might trust your kids a lot, it can never hurt to be a little more cautious when dealing with the flaws of the internet.

 Here are three ways in which parents can protect kids on Discord:

 A good password will never let you down.
 Make sure your passwords are strong and not comprised of words or digits that can be easily guessed.
-Let your password be a combination of letters, numbers, and symbols for a strong and safe password.
+Let your password combine letters, numbers, and symbols for a strong and safe password.